Use GitHub Codespaces

 - Create a new codespace for your BGP labs or connect to an existing codespace.

-- Unless you’re using GitHub codespaces with VScode (in which case you know what to do), your codespace opens in a new browser window with three tabs: Explorer (repository folders), Preview (starting with README), and Terminal.
+- Unless you’re using GitHub codespaces with VS Code (in which case you know what to do), your codespace opens in a new browser window with three tabs: Explorer (repository folders), Preview (starting with README), and Terminal.

 Select Lab Devices

-file with vi
+file with a text editor like vi

 or nano